 For hospitals, joint-venture ASCs not only provide an opportunity to recruit and keep the best doctors, they also can help advance strategic, value-based care goals.
 For example, an in-patient total knee replacement traditionally required a hospital stay of up to three days.
 Today in an ASC, a patient undergoing the same procedure can be discharged on the same day as the surgery – contingent, of course, upon medical history and status.
 This significant reduction in onsite recovery time frees ASC staff to support greater patient loads and generate more revenue overall.
 Such a strategy can go a long way in helping a health system reach value-based care goals.

 Griggs says Regent typically recommends a joint venture contracting model which is a strategic hybrid that minimizes hospitals’ financial investment and risk while offering physicians the control they seek over clinically-related operating policies and equipment purchases.
 “ASC partnerships offer hospital and physician leaders the opportunity to participate in an innovative industry trend that is growing each day,” he says.
-“As hospitals expand their ambulatory care platforms, joint venture ASCs just make sense.”
+“As hospitals expand their ambulatory care platforms, joint venture ASCs just makes sense.”

 For more information on Regent’s approach to ASC joint-venture partnerships, please contact Thomas Crossen at 708.492.0531.